 What is the Trans-Pacific Partnership?

 The TPP is what has come to be known as a “megaregional” deal—that is, one spanning several continents.
 The Asia-centered negotiations began in 2002 with exploratory talks among a small group of Pacific Rim countries, and President George W. Bush announced his intention to join the negotiations in 2008.
 The Obama administration, in line with its “pivot to Asia” strategy, pushed forward with the initiative, and by 2015 the TPP had expanded to include twelve countries, including Japan but excluding China.
-The twelve parties reached a final agreement in October 2015.
+The twelve parties reached a final agreement in October 2015, but the deal was never ratified by the U.S. Congress.

 From the perspective of Washington, the question is whether East Asian integration will be led by China or the United States.
 Beijing has supported a separate FTA for the region, the Regional Comprehensive Economic Partnership (RCEP), which would bring together sixteen countries but exclude the United States.
 Some in the region have expressed similar concerns.
 The late Singaporean leader Lee Kuan Yew argued in 2013, “Without an FTA, Korea, Japan, Taiwan, and the ASEAN countries will be integrated into China's economy—an outcome to be avoided.”